jeffkitson-music/udlify/README.md

 # :thumbsup: udlify
-A simple tool to quickly convert text to title text.
+A simple tool for teachers to quickly convert text to title text.

 ## :speech_balloon: About
 This is a simple GUI implementation of the string.title() attribute in Python.
 Type or paste text in the text box, recieve title text back.